Donald Somervell, Baron Somervell of Harrow

 Donald Bradley Somervell, Baron Somervell of Harrow, OBE PC (24 August 1889 – 18 November 1960) was a British barrister, judge and Conservative Party politician.
 He served as Solicitor General and Attorney General from 1933 to 1945 and was briefly Home Secretary in Winston Churchill's 1945 caretaker government.

 Background, education and legal career

-Somervell was the son of Robert Somervell, master and bursar of Harrow School, and was educated at Harrow before reading Chemistry with a demyship at Magdalen College, Oxford, graduating with a First in 1911.
+Somervell was the son of Robert Somervell, master and bursar of Harrow School.
+His father taught English to Winston Churchill.
+He was educated at Harrow before reading Chemistry with a demyship at Magdalen College, Oxford, graduating with a First in 1911.
 In 1912 he was elected a prize fellow of All Souls College, Oxford, the first chemist to be elected.
 He then joined the Inner Temple, but his legal training was interrupted by the outbreak of the First World War.
 Commissioned into the British Army, he served with the Middlesex Regiment and the 53rd Brigade in India and Mesopotamia.
 For his war service, he was appointed OBE in 1919.

 Having been called to the bar in absentia in 1916, he completed his pupillage and practiced in the chambers of William Jowitt, specialising in commercial law matters arising out of the Treaty of Versailles.
 He became King's Counsel in 1929.